keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-She rolled her eyes and tapped her headphones.
+She gave an exasperated grunt and tapped her headphones.
 Her music volume rose, blocking out her heavy steps and rattling chest.
 </p>

 <p>
 Right.
 Left.
 Right.
 Left.
+Nap.
+Banana.
+Endorphins.
+Peace.
+Quiet.
+Solitude.
 </p>

 <p>
 Sweat slid into her eyes.
 Her skin sizzled underneath the sun’s rays.
 Should have worn sunscreen.
-After an entire childhood in Satan’s butthole, AKA Charleston, SC, she should have learned by now.
-She squeegeed the sweat away from her eyes with a finger and forced herself to focus on the crowd around her.
+After an entire childhood in the Lowcountry of South Carolina, she should have learned by now to always wear sunscreen.
+She squeegeed the sweat from her eyebrows with a finger and forced herself to focus on the crowd around her.
 Anything to take her mind off running.
 </p>

 <p>